-The DVD player is controlled by the buttons on the remote control, or by the RSA system, or by the buttons on the radio faceplate.
-See "Remote Control", under Rear Seat Entertainment System on page 331 and Rear Seat Audio (RSA) on page 343 for more information.
+The DVD player is controlled by the buttons on the remote control or by the buttons on the radio faceplate.
+See "Remote Control", under Rear Seat Entertainment System on page 337 for more information.

 The DVD player is only compatible with DVDs of the appropriate region code that is printed on the jacket of most DVDs.
 The DVD slot of the radio is compatible with most audio CDs, CD-R, CD-RW, DVD-Video, DVD-Audio, DVD-R/RW, DVD+R/RW media along with MP3 and WMA formats.

-If an error message appears on the video screen or the radio, see "DVD Display Error Messages" under, Rear Seat Entertainment System on page 331 and "DVD Radio Error Messages" in this section for more information.
+If an error message appears on the video screen or the radio, see "DVD Display Error Messages" under, Rear Seat Entertainment System on page 337 and "DVD Radio Error Messages" in this section for more information.